top of page

 Drop-Off and Pick-Up Times

-All nature camps have a 30-minute window for drop-off (8:30 AM-9:00 AM) and pick-up (4:00 PM-4:30 PM) at camp.
+Nature camps have a 30-minute window for drop-off (8:30 AM-9:00 AM) and pick-up (4:00 PM-4:30 PM) at camp.
 There are no before care, after care, or half-day registrations.

 Please make late drop-off or early pick-up requests before registering your child or before the session start date to see if an accommodation is possible.
-We are mobile, going on hikes and explorations in a wide variety of locations throughout the day, and we vary picnic areas and fields where children engage in enrichment activities and play.
+We are mobile, going on hikes and explorations in a wide variety of locations throughout the day, and we vary picnic sites and fields where children engage in enrichment activities and play.
 We do not remain at pick-up and drop-off areas aside from the scheduled drop-off and pick-up times.
 We will try our best but cannot guarantee accommodation for requests for late arrival or early pick-up.

 ~*~